 I was named the Kent Young Journalist of the Year in 2018 for producing a multimedia project looking at 100 years of women’s suffrage in the local area, and for producing a video diary while living on £1 a day to raise awareness of a foodbank.

 I was chosen as one of MHPC’s 30 top journalists from across the UK to watch under the age of 30 – in the news category in 2018 – for my use of social media to source stories, my feature writing and my long commitment to a journalism career.

 I was given a grant from the Printing Charity towards my work for the Kettle and Llama magazines – publications that give young people bylines and help them develop their writing skills.
 I was presented my award at the House of Lords in 2019.

 I was shortlisted at the Digital Women Awards 2021 under the ‘digital women for good’ category for my work supporting young journalists.
-I also won the Best Use of Social Media Award at the Kent Press and Broadcast Awards in 2018, was highly commended for the Multimedia Story of the Year Award at the NCTJ Awards in 2017, and won the Outstanding Commitment Award at Warwick Students’ Union in 2015 for my student paper work.
+I also won the Best Use of Social Media Award at the Kent Press and Broadcast Awards in 2018, was highly commended for the Multimedia Story of the Year Award at the NCTJ Awards in 2017, and won the Outstanding Commitment Award at Warwick Students’ Union in 2015 for my student newspaper work.